calkit/calkit/docs/tutorials/procedures.md

 As we run through the procedure, Calkit will be logging each step and committing to the Git repo.

+These logs will be saved as CSV files with paths like `.calkit/procedure-runs/{procedure_name}/{start_date_time}.csv`.
+The CSV file will have columns indicating what step number was performed, when it was started, when it was finished, and will have a column for each input defined, if applicable.

 ## Executing as part of the pipeline

 TODO